Scioto County, Ohio

-Scioto County is a county located along the Ohio River in the south central region of the U.S. state of Ohio.
-As of the 2020 census, the population was 74,008.
+Scioto County is a county along the Ohio River in the south-central part of the U.S. state of Ohio.
+At the 2020 census, the population was 74,008.
 Its county seat is Portsmouth.
-The county was founded March 24, 1804, from Adams County and is named for a Native American word referring to deer or deer-hunting.
+The county was founded on March 24, 1804, from Adams County and is named for a Native American word referring to deer or deer-hunting.
 Scioto County comprises the Portsmouth, OH Micropolitan Statistical Area.
-It is located at the confluence of the Scioto and Ohio rivers.
+It is at the confluence of the Scioto and Ohio rivers.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 616 sqmi, of which 610 sqmi is land and 5.9 sqmi (1.0%) is water.
+According to the U.S. Census Bureau, the county has an area of 616 sqmi, of which 610 sqmi is land and 5.9 sqmi (1.0%) is water.
 Many parts of Scioto County are heavily forested, especially in the western half of the county with Shawnee State Park.